brittonlaroche/realm/inventoryDemo/README.md

 ![App ID](./img/2.3.realmAppId.png)

 #### 2.4.
 Creating the Schema
 Next we create a schema for our mobile application.
-Selected the rules tab and creat a new rule for a database "InventoryDemo" and a collection "InventoryItem."
+Selected the rules tab and create a new rule for a database "InventoryDemo" and a collection "InventoryItem."
 Next click on the schema tab and copy the schema below into the schema for the application.
 This schema is responsible for translating the Realm Objects stored on the mobile devices to JSON documents on the Atlas server and vice versa.
 The schema can be generated two other ways, one from existing data in Atlas, or another by going into development mode on the __sync__ window launched by selecting the __sync__ menu item on the left navigation panel of the Realm console.

 ![Realm Schema](./img/2.4.realmSchema.png)